-CRCL has worked with U.S. Citizenship and Immigration Services (USCIS) and other DHS Components to develop an outreach strategy to address the harmful traditional practice of female genital mutilation or cutting (FMG/C) (PDF, 8 pages, 263 KB).
-The strategy reflects the Department's commitment to broaden and enhance the work already underway to end FMG/C in the U.S, and describes the general approach and future actions that DHS plans to undertake too educate key U.S. stakeholders on this practice.
+In coordination with U.S. Citizenship and Immigration Services, the Immigration-Section has led the Department’s effort to develop and implement an outreach strategy to address the harmful traditional practice of female genital mutilation or cutting (FGM/C) (PDF, 8 pages, 263 KB).
+The strategy reflects the Department's commitment to broaden and enhance the work already underway to end FGM/C in the U.S, and describes the general approach and future actions that DHS plans to undertake to educate key U.S. stakeholders on this practice.

-FMG/C is a serious human rights abuse, gender-based violence and, when done to children, child abuse.
+FGM/C is a serious human rights abuse, gender-based violence and, when performed on children, constitutes child abuse.
 It has no health benefits and can lead to a range of physical and mental health problems.
-This practice continues to negatively affect millions of women and girls around the world, including in the U.S. In accordance with the U.S. government's position, DHS opposes FMG/C, no matter the type, degree, or severity, and no matter the motivation for performing it.
-DHS currently works with its interagency partners to end FMG/C and is committed to expanding its existing efforts to raise awareness of the harm it causes, the U.S. laws prohibiting the practice, and the assistance available to women and girls who have undergone or are at risk of FMG/C.
+This practice continues to negatively affect millions of women and girls around the world, including in the U.S. In accordance with the U.S. government's position, DHS opposes FGM/C, no matter the type, degree, or severity, and no matter the motivation for performing it.
+DHS currently works with its interagency partners to end FGM/C and is committed to expanding its existing efforts to raise awareness of the harm it causes, the U.S. laws prohibiting the practice, and the assistance available to women and girls who have undergone or are at risk of FGM/C.

-- Read the DHS Female Genital Mutilation or Cutting Outreach Strategy (PDF, 8 pages, 263 KB)
+- DHS Female Genital Mutilation or Cutting Outreach Strategy (PDF, 8 pages, 263 KB)

-- Read the DHS Council on Combating Violence Against Women Resource Guide
+- DHS Council on Combating Violence Against Women Resource Guide

 - Continuing to Combat Violence Against Women: Sharing Resources Across the Department, DHS Blog